translate/pootle/docs/developers/releasing.rst

 .. note:: When writing the notes please remember:

    #.
 The voice is active.
 'Translate has released a new version of the
-      toolkit', not 'A new version of the toolkit was release by Translate'.
+      toolkit', not 'A new version of the toolkit was released by Translate'.
    #.
 The connection to the users is human not distant.
    #.
 We speak in familiar terms e.g. "I know you've been waiting for this
       release" instead of formal.